Shaun Suisham

-Shaun Christopher Suisham (/ˈswiːzəm/; born December 29, 1981) is a Canadian-born former American football placekicker in the National Football League for the Dallas Cowboys, San Francisco 49ers, Washington Redskins and Pittsburgh Steelers.
+Shaun Christopher Suisham (/ˈswiːzəm/; born December 29, 1981) is a Canadian former professional American football player who was a placekicker in the National Football League (NFL), primarily for the Pittsburgh Steelers, while also playing for the Dallas Cowboys and Washington Redskins.
 He was signed by the Steelers as an undrafted free agent in 2005.
-He played college football at Bowling Green.
+He played college football for the Bowling Green Falcons.

-Early years
+Early life

 Suisham was born in Wallaceburg, Ontario, to Rick and Wendy Suisham.
-He attended Holy Family Catholic School before attending Wallaceburg District Secondary School, where he began playing American football under his uncle Rob MacLachlan, the coach of the team.
+He attended Holy Family Catholic School before attending Wallaceburg District Secondary School, where he began playing football under his uncle Rob MacLachlan, the coach of the team.
 He also helped Suisham make a highlight reel to send out to colleges.

 As a junior in 1998, he kicked two field goals (from 58 and 27 yards) and helped Wallaceburg win the league championship for the first time since 1968.
 As a senior in 1999, he was named the conference offensive MVP.
 He was also rated as the number-one placekicker in Canada, after setting school and Ontario field goal records.